-John is a Fellow of the Institute of Chartered Accountants in Ireland.
-He joined the firm in 1984 and became a partner in 2000.
+Ivan is a Fellow of the Institute of Chartered Accountants Ireland.

 Fíona deBúrca

 Fíona is a partner in the audit practice and specialises in the asset management industry.
 She has over 20 years' experience in advising and auditing asset management clients including mutual funds, hedge funds, private equity and loan origination entities and their service providers administered in Ireland and internationally.